 ILO L236M: SECURITIES REGULATION: AN INTERNATIONAL PERSPECTIVE

 This module will review the evolution of securities regulation regimes in North American and European jurisdictions.
 We will evaluate differing models relating to the regulation of public offering of debt and equity securities, issues of securities disclosure and enforcement, and the regulation of investment banking and broker/dealer activities across borders.
 In addition to comparing different substantive approaches, we will review and analyze the increasing convergence in international disclosure and accounting standards and their implications for international markets, as well as continuing challenges relating to the regulation of markets and their participants on a worldwide basis, particularly in light of the global financial crisis.
+One-half credit.
 Not offered AY 2016-2017.

 ILO L237: MERGERS AND ACQUISITIONS: AN INTERNATIONAL PERSPECTIVE

 This seminar reviews the structuring, negotiation, and implementation of cross-border merger and acquisition transactions, taking into account applicable issues of international law, and national practice.
 The seminar discusses alternative forms of transaction structure and the underlying tax and legal considerations considered for choosing particular approaches.
 We will also analyze different forms of acquisition agreements, review the role and application of key transactional concepts, and analyze how they are addressed in the context of specific transactions.
 We will take the opportunity to review the typical areas of negotiation in the acquisition of private and public companies, and evaluate how those negotiations are affected by international regulatory, legal, and fiscal considerations.
 The seminar will review trends in deal terms drawing on recent transactions involving North American, European, and Asian companies.
 Not offered AY 2016-2017.